rsachdeva/illuminatingdeposits-grpc/README.md

 # Features include:
 - Golang (Go) gRPC Service Methods with protobuf for Messages
 - TLS for all requests
-- Integration and Unit tests run in parallel
+- Integration and Unit tests; run in parallel using dockertest for faster feedback
 - Coverage Result for key packages
 - MongoDB health check service
 - User Management service with MongoDB for user creation